globus/globus-sdk-python/changelog.d/20240322_122646_derek_non_experimental_scope_parsing_sc_30765.rst

 Added
 ~~~~~

-- Moved Scope parsing out of experimental.
-The `Scope` construct is not importable from
+- Moved scope parsing out of experimental.
+The ``Scope`` construct is now importable from
   the top level `globus_sdk` module. (:pr:`NUMBER`)